kshetline/json-z/GRAMMAR.md

 identifier = identifier-start, { identifier-character };

-(* Indentiers are in accord with the ECMAScript 5.1 specification:
+(* Identifiers are in accord with the ECMAScript 5.1 specification:
     https://262.ecma-international.org/5.1/#sec-7.6

 Note: Identifiers can also use \uXXXX-style escapes with codepoints corresponding